joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 -->
 <br>

-Remember MidJourney supports up to 60 words but as prompt length increases, each word's impact decreases.
-Concise, clear, sequential prompts yield optimal results and use of style, specifications, and parameters should be done sparingly.
+Midjourney supports up to 60 words per prompt, but remember that each word's impact decreases as the length increases.
+While you don't need to include every style, specification, or parameter option, using them sparingly can better guide Midjourney in generating the image you're envisioning.
+For optimal results, aim to be concise, clear, and specific in your descriptions, crafting well-sequenced, focused prompts.
 If you are ready to start creating image prompts, respond with "What image would you like to create?" and nothing else.

 <br>